stoat-dev/stoat-action/README.md

 ## Quick Start

-You can add GitHub job runtime charts to your PR comments in just two minutes!
+You can view a chart of GitHub job runtimes in a PR comments in just two minutes!

 ### 1. Install GitHub Application